 Lavender is widely loved for its purported ability to quell stress, promote sleep, and otherwise encourage relaxation.
 (And even if you’re not convinced that essential oils can actually do anything, you can surely admit that lavender smells great—and that great smells can create a more soothing and pleasant atmosphere.) doTERRA’s 15-millimeter essential oil bottle makes it easy to stock up on lavender essential oil—giving you enough to last a while.
 So drop some in your essential oil diffuser or spray some on your pillow to fill your space with a fresh fragrance.

-Best for Sleep: Maple Holistics Store Aromatherapy Sleep Aid
+Best for Sleep: Maple Holistics Aromatherapy Sleep Aid

-Essential oils like lavender, chamomile, sage, and ylang-ylang are said to promote sleep—and Maple Holistics’ Aromatherapy Sleep Aid lets you enjoy all of them at once.
+This formula by Maple Holistics includes essential oils like lavender, chamomile, sage, and ylang-ylang, and claims to help promote sleep.
 The essential oil blend was crafted with sleep in mind, so you can rest assured knowing it’s designed to calm you down and help you get ready for bed.
-And since it’s made from a few different essential oils, you won’t have to worry about a single, concentrated fragrance distracting you as you try to fall asleep.
+And since it’s made from a few different essential oils, you won’t have to worry about a single, concentrated fragrance distracting you as you try to catch some Zs.

 Best for Meditation: Vitruvi Frankincense Essential Oil